douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * ĝenerale - generally
 * ĝeneralo - general (military)
 * ĝeneroze - generously
-* ĝeni - to annoy, to bother
+* ĝeni - to annoy, to bother, to disturb
 * ĝenro - genre
 * ĝi - it
 * ĝia - its